 Now, in the time between when I had last quit and when I first came back, I had noticed another annoying trend leap its way into the ruination of SWG.
 From the initial SWG release, Doctors had been something of a red-headed stepchild in the game.
 Their "buffing" abilities were simple and lacking, and they didn't really have an extensive place in combat operations.

-But the lesson of SWG was that if you whined enough, nearly anybody could get changed.
+But the lesson of SWG was that if you whined enough - anybody would get changed.

 Doctors (who, it was said, had not really been "done" when SWG launched) were given a series of buffs which were so good and lasted so long, that they would single-handedly imbalance the entire combat game.

 Simply put, if a Doctor buffed all your attributes, any "mediocre" combat template would become "uber."
 Encounters which were "dangerous" without buffs were "trivial" with them.
 Encounters which were "impossible" became "routine."
 Doctor buffs made an order of magnitude difference on the players who received them.

 They also lasted forever (hours at a time), meaning you could be buffed at the start of a night, and solo the entire night without needing to be re-buffed.